elifesciences/bus/README.md

 The `type` field is always named like this, while the name of the identifier field is the responsibility of the project that emits the notification.

+The allowed values for `type` correspond to the singular form of the SNS topics listed in [the bus project builder definition](https://github.com/elifesciences/builder/blob/master/projects/elife.yaml#L463).
+For example, `bus-podcast-episodes--{instance}` corresponding to a `"type":"podcast-episode"`.